Controlled Analyses of Social Biases in Wikipedia Bios: Methodology

 \textbf{\textsc{TF-IDF}} Both prior methods assume that all categories are equally meaningful, but this is an oversimplification.
 A candidate $c_i$ that has ``American short story writers'' in common with $t$ is more likely to be a good match than one with ``Living People'' in common.
 We use TF-IDF weighting to up-weight rarer categories \cite{salton1988term}.
 We represent each $c_i {\in} \mathcal{A}$ as a sparse category vector, where each element is a product between the frequency of the category in $c_i$, ($\frac{1}{|CAT(c_i)|}$ if the category is in $CAT(c_i)$, 0 otherwise) and the inverse frequency of the category, which down-weights broad common categories.
 We select $c_{best}$ as the $c_i$ with the highest cosine similarity between its vector and a similarly constructed vector for $t$.

-\textbf{\textsc{Propensity}} For each article we construct a propensity score, an estimate of the probability that the article contains the target attribute (e.g.~that the person is a woman) \citep{rosenbaum1983central,Rubin85}.
-More specifically, we train a logistic regression classifier to predict $a {\in} \mathcal{T}$ for all articles $a \in \mathcal{T} {\cup} \mathcal{A}$, where we use $CAT(a)$ as one-hot-encoded features, and define $p(a)$ as the score outputted by this model.
-We then choose $c_{best}$ as the article with $p(c_i)$ closest to $p(t)$: $c_{best} = \argmin_{c_{i}} | p(c_i) - p(t) |$.
-Propensity matching is not ideal in our setting, because it does not necessarily produce matched pairs that are meaningful, which precludes manually examining matches \cite{roberts2018adjusting}.
+\textbf{\textsc{Propensity}} For each article we construct a propensity score, an estimate of the probability that the article contains the target attribute \citep{rosenbaum1983central,Rubin85}, using a logistic regression classifier trained on one-hot-encoded category features.
+We then choose $c_{best}$ as the article the closest propensity score to $t$'s.
+Propensity matching is not ideal in our setting, first, because it was designed for lower-dimensional covariates and has been shown to fail with high-dimensional data, and second, because it does not necessarily produce matched pairs that are meaningful, which precludes manually examining matches \cite{roberts2018adjusting}.
 Nevertheless, we include it as a baseline, because it is a popular method for controlling for confounding variables.

 \textbf{\textsc{TF-IDF Propensity}} We construct an additional propensity score model, where we use TF-IDF weighted category vectors as features instead of one-hot encoded vectors.

 \textbf{\textsc{Pivot-Slope TF-IDF}} \textsc{TF-IDF} and \textsc{Percent} both include the term $\frac{1}{|CAT(c_i)|}$ to normalize for articles having different numbers of categories.
 However, information retrieval research suggests that it over-corrects and causes the algorithm to favor articles with fewer categories \cite{singhal2017pivoted}.
 Instead, we adopt pivot-slope normalization \cite{singhal2017pivoted} and normalize TF-IDF terms with an adjusted value: $(1.0 - slope) * pivot + slope * |CAT(c_i)|$.
 This approach requires setting the slope and the pivot, which control the strength of the adjustment.
 Following \citet{singhal2017pivoted}, we set the pivot to the average number of categories across all articles, and tune the slope over a development set.
 Tuning the slope is important, as changing the parameter does change the selected matches. \textsc{Pivot-Slope TF-IDF} is our novel proposed approach.